AlexandreGrego/photonplatform/README.md

 ##Brief overview of what each script is doing.

 The scripts are meant to be executed in order.
 Scripts will use variables that have been created in previous scripts.
-Please keep this in mind when changing the variables for tenants, projects, and quota's. **Disclaiimer:** I'm not, nor claim to be an expert in shell scripting!
+Please keep this in mind when changing the variables for tenants, projects, and quota's. **Disclaimer:** I'm not, nor claim to be an expert in shell scripting!
 I'm always looking for feedback on how these can be improved.
 Thank you!

 **[login.sh](login.sh)**
   - This script will login and authenticate you to Photon Platform.
 If your token expires you can always re-run this script to log back in.